scholzj/Python-Code-Examples/README.md

 ## RequestResponse.py

 This example connects to the broker, sends a request message and waits for a response, which should be sent by the Eurex system.
 It stops after receiving the response message.
 This example is using Proton Reactor - it is written in reactive style.

+## BlockingBroadcastReceiver.py

+This example connects to the AMQP broker, opens a consumer to the broadcast queue and starts consuming the broadcasts.
+It consumes them for a predefined time interval and exits afterwards.
+This example is using more traditional blocking API.

+## BlockingRequestResponse.py

+This example connects to the broker, sends a request message and waits for a response, which should be sent by the Eurex system.
+It stops after receiving the response message.
+This example is using more traditional blocking API.

 # Integration tests